kurokis/SDCND-P4-BehavioralCloning/writeup_report.md

 The model includes RELU activation in all layers except the final layer (code lines 83-92), and the data is normalized in the model using a Keras lambda layer (code line 18).
+Details are described in latter sections.

 #### 2. Attempts to reduce overfitting in the model

 The model contains a dropout layer right after the final convolutional layer in order to reduce overfitting (model.py line 88).

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 29).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning